Finance

 Yes.
 It’s entirely legal.
 The IRS has very strict guidelines about it.

-In their opinion, if your name is on the profit statement, and even though you didn’t get a check, they’re owed their share.
+In their opinion, if your name is on the profit statement, and even though you didn’t get a check, you still owe them their share.

 That’s simply how tax law operates on pass-through entities and investment income of that sort.